 - Honeywell is already playing a defining role in the growth of India’s 100 Smart Cities.

 - They are strategic partners with state governments and local authorities to implement Internet of Things (IoT)-enabled citywide security and surveillance systems, including the installation of 10,000 closed-circuit televisions (CCTVs), emergency response solutions, automatic number plate reading system (ANPR), and intelligent traffic management technologies at work in 65 cities and towns across the country.
+To ensure that all aspects of their software remain fully functional and secure, Honeywell carries out regular security testing procedures.
+Software security is critical in the digital world.
+Above all, applications have to be secured because when an application goes down, leaks data, or behaves maliciously, this can have a negative and far-reaching impact.

 - Honeywell designed sensors to capture data, analyze it, and turn it into information that enables better situational awareness for decision makers, aiding their smart city and surveillance goals.